All Products

 • In other cases, containers that have a label name matching the key and a label value matching the value are matched.

-ExternalK8sLabelTagmapNoNone/For containers in a Kubernetes environment, specifies the pod label-related tags that you want to add to logs.
+ExternalK8sLabelTagmapNoNone/For containers deployed in a Kubernetes environment, this parameter specifies the pod label-related tags that you want to add to logs.
 The key in the map is the pod label name, and the value is the corresponding tag name.
 For example, if you add app: k8s_label_app to the map and a pod contains the app=serviceA label, the information is added to the log as a tag.
 The added field is __tag__:k8s_label_app: serviceA.
 If the pod does not contain the app label, the empty field __tag__:k8s_label_app: is added.

-ExternalEnvTagmapNoNone/For containers in a Kubernetes environment, specifies the container environment variable-related tags that you want to add to logs.
+ExternalEnvTagmapNoNone/For containers deployed in a Kubernetes environment, this parameter specifies the container environment variable-related tags that you want to add to logs.
 The key in the map is the environment variable name, and the value is the corresponding tag name.
 For example, if you add VERSION: env_version to the map and a container has the VERSION=v1.0.0 environment variable, the information is added to the log as a tag.
 The added field is __tag__:env_version: v1.0.0.
 If the container does not have the VERSION environment variable, the empty field __tag__:env_version: is added.

 CollectingContainersMetaboolNofalsetrueSpecifies whether to enable container metadata preview.